transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.once('event', action)`

-Subscribe once to an uppy-event.
+Create an event listener that fires once.
 See below for the full list of events.

 ### `uppy.off('event', action)`